Mistralys/composer-local-switcher/README.md

 > This will minimize the risk of accidentally deploying with development
 > dependencies.

+### Vendor dependencies in attached projects

+A drawback of attaching local packages using path repositories is that the vendor dependencies of the attached packages will be included in the class index of the IDE, causing duplicate class messages to appear, and clicking on classes may be confusing at it often does not open the file you expect.

+To fix this, I usually attach a separate local clone of the package I wish to attach.
+In this clone, I do not run `composer install` to avoid creating a `vendor` folder altogether.
+This way, the IDE's index stays clean, and no confusion is possible.

 ## Script usage

 Once the setup is complete, you can use the following Composer commands to switch